epigone707/Anubis_Fattura/README.md

 <p align="center">
     <img src="./screenshots/figure 2.png" />
     <br/>
-    <strong>Figure 2.</strong> Set the C2 server address
+    <strong>Figure 2.</strong> Set the C2 server address.
 </p>

 ### Botnet command
-`wocwvy.czyxoxmbauu.slsa.ukhakhcgifofl` sneds POST request to `http://cdnjs[.]su/o1o/a3.php` or `http://cdnjs[.]su/o1o/a4.php` to receive the botnet commands.
+`wocwvy.czyxoxmbauu.slsa.ukhakhcgifofl` sends POST request to `http://cdnjs[.]su/o1o/a3.php` or `http://cdnjs[.]su/o1o/a4.php` to receive the botnet commands.
 It then identifies the commands from the C2 server and performs corresponding malicious tasks.
 The defualt C2 server is `cdnjs.su`, but it can be changed by accessing the twitter account or a specific botnet command.
 Below gives a brief summary of all commands.

 **cmd= |startinj=[str]|endstartinj**